j0hnVu/linoffice/README.md

 curl -sSL https://github.com/eylenburg/linoffice/raw/refs/heads/main/quickstart.sh -o quickstart.sh && chmod +x quickstart.sh && ./quickstart.sh
 ```

+This should automatically install all the required dependencies for most distros and _should_ work with most distros.

 >[!NOTE]
+>The script will install Podman, Podman-Compose, FreeRDP3, Python3 and PySide6 on your computer.
+If they are not available in your repo, they will be installed via Flatpak or Pip where possible.

+>[!WARNING]
->This should automatically install all the required dependencies for most distros and _should_ work with most distros.
-However, if it fails or if you are using an immutable distro (e.g. Fedora Atomic), NixOS, Slackware, Gentoo, or Alpine you will need to do the manual installation (see below)
+>If the quickstart script fails or if you are using an immutable distro (e.g. Fedora Atomic), NixOS, Slackware, Gentoo, or Alpine you will need to do the manual installation (see below)

 ## Manual install

 ### Dependencies